Santa Fe New Mexico, USA Travel Guide

 All listed areas are generally safe for tourists day and evening.
 Practice general urban precautions.
 Stay aware of surroundings, especially after dark in less-trafficked areas.

-Plaza/Downtown: Excellent proximity, walkable, well-served by Santa Fe Trails buses.
+Plaza/Downtown: Excellent proximity, walkable, well-served by The City different Trails buses.
 Canyon Road: Walkable to Plaza, limited direct bus.
-Railyard: Walkable to Plaza (15-20 min), served by The City different Trails and Rail Runner.
+Railyard: Easy to walk to Plaza (15-20 min), served by The City different Trails and Rail Runner.
 Museum Hill: Served by The City different Trails Museum Hill route (Route 25).
-Southside: Car or bus for most attractions, convenient access to major roadways for local exploration.
+Southside: Car or bus for most attractions, convenient access to major roadways for discovering the vicinity.

 Booking choices affect your preferred accommodation and price.